jbarnoud/molndx/README.rst

 Molndx
 ======

 Molndx is a Pymol plugin to handle GROMACS index files (.ndx).
-It allows to save selections and to load them.
+It allows to save selections and to load them in Pymol.

 A GROMACS index file is a succession of atom groups.
 Each group is described by a header defining the group name and a list of atoms.
-Lines can be commented using the # character.
+Lines can be commented using the ; character.
 Note that the atoms are numbered starting at 1 in the index file.

 An index file look like :